discretize/discretize-guides/builds/ranger/soulbeast/index.md

 **Utility Skills:**
 - **You should never swap out <Skill name="Frost spirit"/> or <Skill name="OneWolfPack"/> as they are both massive damage buffs both personally and for the team!**
 - You want to always run <Skill name="Sicem"/> as it grants you a **40% damage bonus** for its duration.
 One thing to keep in mind is that it only grants you a 40% damage bonus against the foe you use it on, so if you are cleaving trash mobs it might not be worth using.
 Secondly, you only get the buff if you are in <Skill id="42944"/> so also don't activate it if you are unmerged.
-- Your default second utility is <Skill name="Frost Trap"/> which has high burst potential, especially into <Effect name="Exposed"/>.
-This is the first skill you should consider swapping out if you need to bring party support.
-Depending on the situation you may want to run <Skill name="Signet of the Wild"/> instead, which is a nice stat increase which will often beat <Skill name="Frost trap"/> on fights with longer phases.
+- Your default second utility is <Skill name="Signet of the wild"/> which is a nice passive stat increase.
+Depending on the situation you can instead run <Skill name="Frost trap"/> which offers higher burst potential.
 The situations when you want to run trap depend upon phase length and downtime on phases where the trap can recharge.
   - For example on Skorvald you can use <Skill name="Frost trap"/> at the start of each phase into <Effect name="Exposed"/> since it recharges during the island phase so the trap is an obvious pick over signet.
 - Most healing skills on ranger are quite useful: <Skill name="We heal as one"/> is a large heal and extends the boons on yourself thanks to <Skill id="42944"/>.
 Secondly <Skill name="Bear stance"/> is a great condi cleanse either personally or for your team.
 Finally <Skill name="Troll unguent"/> is a ticking heal that can be useful for pushing orbs at Arkk to enter the damage field.